LaunchCodeEducation/web-fundamentals/studios/github/README.md

 $ git push origin master
 ```

 Now you should be able to confirm that Github has the same version of the project you have locally.
 (File contents in browser match those in terminal.)
+Click around and see what is there.
+You can read all your code in the browser.

 ![A repository with one commit in Github](Repo1Commit.png)